-This means we will add numbers starting from 1 and end at 10.
-Since we will use a while loop so we will provide a condition and also have to keep a variable as counter as we have to increase the counter by one after each addition.
+This means we will add numbers starting from 1 and end at 10 since we will use a while loop, so we will provide a condition and also have to keep a variable as a counter as we have to increase the counter by one after each addition.

-The next example is on infinite while loop which means that it will go on executing the loop infinitely.
+The next example is on infinite while loop, which means that it will infinitely go on executing the loop.
 We should always try to avoid this situation as this situation will not allow the program to terminate.
-It generally happens due to the expression statement in this case always returns true
+It generally happens due to the expression statement, in this case, always returns true.

-If we take a close look at the above example we will see that the conditional expression n>0 is true first time as an initial value of n is 1.
-The control then enters the loop and increases n by 1 and then it executes the two print statements.
-Upon execution, it again goes to the top of the loop and checks the expression which is again true as the value of n is now 2.
-This flow repeats itself again and again as the starting expression is always true and the value of n keeps incrementing by 1 each time.
+If we take a close look at the above example, we will see that the conditional expression n>0 is the true first time as an initial value of n is 1.
+The control then enters the loop and increases n by 1, and then it executes the two print statements.
+Upon execution, it again goes to the top of the loop and checks the expression, which is again true as the value of n is now 2.
+This flow repeats itself again and again as the starting expression is always true, and the value of n keeps incrementing by 1 each time.
 This leads us to the scenario of an infinite loop as it never terminates.

 Let us print the even and odd numbers present between 1 and 10.
-Which means the lower limit is 1 and the upper limit is 10.
-The counter will have initial value as one since we will start at 1 and then keep on incrementing the counter by one.
+This means the lower limit is 1 and the upper limit is 10.
+The counter will have an initial value as one since we will start at 1 and then keep on incrementing the counter by one.

-So, as you can see in the above code we have the expression to check whether the number is less than 10 or not.
-In the first case, the expression will return true and hence the control will flow inside the body of the loop where it contains conditional statements if-else.
-During the first case, the value of i is one so the modulus will not be zero hence if a condition will fail and the else condition statement will get executed.
+So, as you can see in the above code, we have the expression to check whether the number is less than 10 or not.
+In the first case, the expression will return true, and hence the control will flow inside the body of the loop where it contains conditional statements if-else.
+During the first case, the value of i is one, so the modulus will not be zero; hence if a condition will fail and the else condition statement will get executed.
 After that, the value of the counter will be incremented by one.
-In the second case if a condition will be true and hence the statement under if a condition will be executed.
+Suppose a condition will be true in the second case, the statement under if a condition will be executed.
 The value of the counter will again be incremented by one.
-This will be continued until the value of i becomes 11.
-In that case the while expression fails and returns false.
+This will be continued until the value of I becomes 11.
+In that case, the while expression fails and returns false.
 Immediately the control goes out of the loop.

 This is a guide to While Loop in Python.
 Here we discuss the overview of while loop in python and how while loop works in python along with its example.
 You may also look at the following articles to learn more-